Friday, December 26, 2025

 "Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy.
 Chevy."

-Believe me...everyone who has visited that county park knows that adventurous dog's name by now!
+And...believe me, everyone who has ever visited that county park certainly knows the more adventurous dog's name by now!

 Ya know come to think of it...that might be a viable fitting name for our next pup....